The Kinsey Sicks: 2001-2011: Off-Broadway, Las Vegas Run & Beyond

 In 2001 the Kinsey Sicks produced and starred off-Broadway in the critically acclaimed DRAGAPELLA!
 Starring the Kinsey Sicks at New York's Studio 54.
-That production received a nomination for a Lucille Lortel award for Best Musical of 2001 and a Drama Desk Award nomination for Outstanding Lyrics for lyricist Ben Schatz.
+That production received a nomination for a Lucille Lortel Award for Best Musical of 2001 and a Drama Desk Award nomination for Outstanding Lyrics for lyricist Ben Schatz.

 In 2006 the Kinsey Sicks performed an extended engagement at the Las Vegas Hilton.
 In addition, their first feature film, Kinsey Sicks: I Wanna Be a Republican, premiered at the 30th San Francisco International Lesbian and Gay Film Festival.
 The documentary The Kinsey Sicks: Almost Infamous, covering the history of the group and their run at the Las Vegas Hilton was released in 2008.

-The group has also appeared in such venues as the Herbst Theatre and New Conservatory Theatre Center, San Francisco; Boston Center for the Arts and The Theater Offensive, Boston; Just for Laughs Comedy Festival and Club Soda, Montreal; the Nordstrom Recital Hall and Triple Door Seattle; the Ogden Theatre, Denver; the Colony Theatre, South Beach; the Wheeler Opera Hall, Aspen; Studio 54, Caroline's on Broadway, and Gotham Comedy Club, New York City; Hobby Center for the Performing Arts and The Improv, Houston; Crown & Anchor and Town Hall, The Palm, Blue Chairs, and Club Manana, Provincetown.
+The group has also appeared in such venues as the Herbst Theatre and New Conservatory Theatre Center, San Francisco; Boston Center for the Arts and The Theater Offensive, Boston; Just for Laughs Comedy Festival and Club Soda, Montreal; the Nordstrom Recital Hall and The Triple Door in Seattle; the Ogden Theatre, Denver; the Colony Theatre, South Beach; the Wheeler Opera House, Aspen; Studio 54, Carolines on Broadway, and Gotham Comedy Club, New York City; Hobby Center for the Performing Arts and The Improv, Houston, Texas; Crown & Anchor and Town Hall, The Palm, Blue Chairs, and Club Manana, Provincetown.
 Their stage productions have included The Balled Sopranos, Motel Sicks: A Dragapella Summer Vacation, Everything But the Kitsch 'n'Synch and GreatesTits, all of which premiered at San Francisco's New Conservatory Theatre Center.
 They are also frequently invited to perform at colleges; those performances are usually followed by a question-and-answer session with the group, out of costume.